RobTillaart/MTP40F/README.md

   - seek optimum delay() between calls.
   - investigate wire length
 - serial bus with multiple devices? => diodes
+  - separate document
-- improve readability code (e.g. parameter names)
+- improve readability code
+  - e.g. parameter names
 - move all code from .h to .cpp file
-- commands in PROGMEM?
+- reuse command buffer as return buffer?
+  - saves a bit.
+- getAirPressureReference could be smarter
+  - always same value
+  - from cache
+  - dirty flag (-1);
+- investigate timing of calls
+  - do they all need timeout of 4 seconds?

 #### Wont

+- store SPC point in the class?